It is that time of year again. Time to plan for a new homeschool year!

 We also have a Pinterest board with many fun ideas including first day of school printables: Celebrate Fall!

-~ Hosted by Susan Williams.
+~ originally published August 2015, hosted by Susan Williams.
 As a veteran educator, Susan is always looking for new ways to bring learning to life for her family.
-Her family’s favorite subjects to study together are history, geography, and literature.
-Susan shares her family’s educational adventures at Education Possible.